Below we summarize the full set

 of Users who abuse Verifier services under

-one ID Token and attempt to continue
+one U-Prove Token and attempt to continue

 using services on the basis

-of other ID Tokens.
+of other U-Prove Tokens.
 The technique

-works even when all ID Tokens are
+works even when all U-Prove Tokens are

 unconditionally unlinkable and untraceable,